apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 ### Implementing a range filter {#implementing-a-range-filter}

-This section shows a simple code example implementing our solution for an imaginary website.
+This section shows a code example implementing our solution for an imaginary website.
 Writing a real solution will bring up more complex problems but the previous section should prepare you for some of them.

 First, let's define our imaginary site: